 13) Call Your Insurance Provider

 Even if the other driver was cited, call your insurance company.
-Do not give your insurer any written or recorded statements unless and until your Cantor Crane attorney has approved you to do so.
+Do not give your insurer any written or recorded statements unless and until your Cantor Injury Lawyers team member has approved you to do so.
 Your insurer will contact the other driver’s insurance company to coordinate coverage and continuum of insurance coverage.

 14) Do Not Give a Statement to Any Insurance Company

 You need to build a strong case to protect yourself in a motorcycle accident suit.
-Contact an Arizona motorcycle lawyer at Cantor Crane to defend and represent you.
+Contact an Arizona motorcycle lawyer at Cantor Injury Lawyers to defend and represent you.
 Here are a few more steps to take to build a strong case and protect yourself against false claims.

 Contact an Arizona Motorcycle Lawyer and Start Building a Strong Case in Order to Protect Yourself!